tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/subscribe-event.md

 This method makes use of [event service](https://tmtsoftware.github.io/esw-ts/services/event-service.html) typescript client which sits on top of the gateway server EventServer routes.
 In this method, We call `subscribe` api of eventService to create subscription in a callback based fashion. the callback named `handleEvent` gets triggered when ever an event is recieved on that subscription.

+Define this function adjacent to all the react state's inside component.

 Typescript
 : @@snip [SubscribeEvent.tsx](../../../../src/components/SubscribeEvent.tsx) { #subscribe-event-subcription }